vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ## Joining the data source

-The next step to join the data sources from the last two steps.
+The next step is to join the data sources from the last two steps.
-We do this within a data flow below the ACListLast data source.
-The first step is to join the ACListLast with ACListCurrent.
-In the sense of a database join, it would be a so called "union join".
+We do this with a data flow below the `ACListLast` data source.
+The first step is to join `ACListLast` with `ACListCurrent`.
+In database terminology, it would be called a "union join".

 ![image](/assets/2024-02-21/080.png)